 Location: Keim Center Computer Lab

-Program Description: One does not accomplish compelling world building in one day.
-Campers will forge their own side scroller using the Pygame Zero library.
-Utilizing the design thinking process, campers will learn about animation, create custom sprites, and learn fundamental programming concepts.
+Program Description: One does not accomplish compelling world-building in one day.
+Campers will forge their own side scrollers using the Pygame Zero library.
+Utilizing the design thinking process, students will learn about animation, create custom sprites, and learn fundamental programming concepts.
 No coding experience necessary!
-The instructor will differentiate for more experienced coders via a series of challenges through which campers can level up their programming and algorithmic thinking skills.
+The instructor will differentiate for more experienced coders via a series of challenges through which students can level up their programming and algorithmic thinking skills.
+Both game design camps will focus on different projects, so campers do not need the skills from Game Design I to attend Game Design II.

 What do I need to bring?
 Water Bottle.